Van Vleet Park

 History and Origins

-Van Vleet Park is a 2.8-acre neighborhood park located in the Northwood area of Vancouver, Washington.
-The park was originally part of a planned community constructed by the Vancouver Housing Authority in the Heights area after World War II.
+Situated in Vancouver's Northwood neighborhood, Van Vleet Park spans a cozy 2.8 acres of green space.
+This little community space actually has quite the backstory - it was originally part of a planned community built by the Vancouver Housing Authority in the Heights area after World War II wrapped up.

-The park is named after Lewis Van Vleet, an early Clark County surveyor and the original grantee of the park land.
-Van Vleet was also a representative in the territorial legislature.
-In 1887, his daughter, Louisa, became Clark County's first female doctor.
+The park bears the name of Lewis Van Vleet, an early Clark County surveyor who was the original owner of this land.
+More than just a surveyor, Lewis also served as a representative in the territorial legislature.
+A cool historical tidbit: his daughter Louisa broke barriers in 1887 by becoming Clark County's very first female doctor!

 Community Use